abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 ![The True/False dichotomy](../05_logic/true_false.svg)

-But ther is one thing that we still *do* have --- there are still propositions that are "true" in the sense that a proof for them is given --- the primary propositions.
+But there is one thing that we still *do* have --- there are still propositions that are "true" in the sense that a proof for them is given --- the primary propositions.
 So with some caveats (which we will see later) the bivalence between true and false proposition might be thought out as similar to the bivalence between the existence or absence of a proof for a given proposition --- there either is a proof of it or there isn't.

 ![The proved/unproved dichotomy](../05_logic/proved_unproved.svg)

 This bivalence is at the heart of what is called the Brouwer–Heyting–Kolmogorov (BHK) interpretation of logic, something that we will look into next.

+Here is a definition of the BHK interpretation (note that the BHK interpretation the main concept is not that of proposition, but that of proof).

+> According to the BHK interpretation of logic:
+>
+> 1. A *primary proposition* is a proposition for which a proof is given.
+> 2. A *logical operator* is a method for uniting several proofs into another proof.
+> 3. A *composite proposition* is just a construction of primary propositions.
+{: .definition}

 The original formulation of the BHK interpretation is not based on any particular mathematical theory.
 Here, we will first illustrate it using the language of set theory (just so we can abandon it a little later).

-The *and* and *or* operations
+### The And and Or operations
----

 As the existence of a proof of a proposition is taken to mean that the proposition is true, the definitions of *and* is rather simple --- the proof of $A ∧ B$ is just *a pair* containing a proof of $A$, and a proof of $B$ i.e. *a set-theoretic product* of the two (see chapter 2).
 The principle for determining whether the proposition is true or false is similar to that of primary propositions --- if the pair of proofs of $A$ and  $B$ exist (i.e. if both proofs exist) then the proof of $A \land B$ can be constructed (and so $A \land B$ is "true").